 NOTE: Per California POST, applicants may not take the PELLETB exam more than once within a thirty (30) day calendar period.
 Applicants who have already taken the PELLETB exam within 30 days of a Placer County exam administration will not be permitted to test again.

 Examinations will be scheduled throughout the year as applications are received.
 Qualified applicants will be notified of their scheduled testing date via email.
-Due to concerns related to COVID-19, the written and physical agility examinations will be conducted in accordance with all applicable health and safety guidelines in place at the time of the examinations.
+Due to concerns related to COVID-19, the written examination will be conducted in accordance with all applicable health and safety guidelines in place at the time of the examination.

 Prior to the date of hire, applicants must undergo a fingerprint test by the Department of Justice, pass a medical examination (which may include a drug screening and possibly a psychological evaluation), sign a constitutional oath, and submit proof of U.S. citizenship or legal right to remain and work in the U.S. For some positions, applicants may also be required to submit proof of age, undergo a background investigation (which may include a voice stress analysis and/or a polygraph), and/or be bonded.
 Additionally, positions in law enforcement classifications and those supporting law enforcement functions will be required to complete a conviction history questionnaire prior to or during the interview process.
 Applicants for positions with access to Medi-Cal billing software or who are licensed providers must clear the Federal Exclusion List, credentialing, and social security verification.
 Failure to clear these requirements may result in an employment offer being withdrawn.